 habitats that hold 15,000 aquatic species.
 Following a tour of the Aquarium, you can enjoy an

-entertainment extravaganza at the Entergy IMAX Theatre, which is just next door, or walk on over to
+entertainment extravaganza at the Entergy Giant Screen Theater, which is just next door, or walk on over to

 their newest facility, the Audubon Insectarium.